splunk/observability-workshop/content/en/other/hpa/6-setup-hpa.md

 {{% /notice %}}

 {{% notice title="Workshop Question" style="tip" icon="question" %}}
-Which metrics in the Apache Dashboards have significantly increased again?
+Which metrics in the Apache Navigator have significantly increased again?
 {{% /notice %}}

 ## 3. Increase the HPA replica count